Sculpture

 In 1910 Brancusi produces three plasters and six bronzes from his first Muse endormie.
 The bronzes are cast by Valsuani but the patina different in each of the bronzes is executed by the artist himself with a painstaking care.

-On May 15 in New York, Christie's sells one of the six bronzes, 27 cm long, lot 32 A estimated $ 20M.
-This specimen has an exceptional matte and warm patina enhanced in places with gold leaf which is perfectly suited to the illusion of serenity desired by the artist.
-Please watch the video shared by Christie's.
+One of the six bronzes, 27 cm long was sold for $ 57M from a lower estimate of $ 20M by Christie's on May 15, 2017, lot 32 A. This example has an exceptional matte and warm patina enhanced in places with gold leaf which is perfectly suited to the illusion of serenity desired by the artist.

 Being a muse for Brancusi was not a difficult task.
 He had met Margit Pogany very briefly in 1910 but liked the shape of her head which inspired him until the mid-1920s.